top of page

 • Prevention

 Identify and treat the cause, while treating the person as a whole.
 Have you woken up with a kink in your neck?
 What’s causing the issue?
 Did you sleep wrong last night, or is it from that minor fender bender in the parking lot that happened 6 months ago?
 Maybe your pelvis is misaligned and causing issues further upstream.
-Your body hold and distributes tension and damage in strange and incredible ways and the root cause may not be as obvious as it seems.
+Your body holds and distributes tension and damage in strange and incredible ways and the root cause may not be as obvious as it seems.

 Comments